ribajs/riba/README.md

 ### Building

-tinybind.js uses rollup as it's bundling / build tool.
+tinybind.js uses webpack as it's bundling / build tool.
 Run the following to compile the source into `dist/`.

 ```bash
 npm run build